Job’s Suffering and the Danger of Wrong Theology

 The background and origin of Job’s suffering

-God asks Satan where he’s been, and Satan replies “From going to and fro on the earth, and from walking up and down on it” (Job 1:7).
+God asks Satan where he’s been, and Satan replies “From going to and fro in the earth, and from walking up and down on it” (Job 1:7).
 This, of course, was only partly true.
 It’s what he didn’t say that was the lie; what we would call a lie of omission.
-Satan left out the details of what he was actually doing as he “walked up and down” on the earth.
-Elsewhere in scripture we’re told what Satan really does at these times: “Like a roaring lion your adversary the devil prowls around, looking for someone to devour” (1 Pet 5:8).
+Satan left out the details of what he was actually doing as he “walked up and down” in the earth.
+Elsewhere in scripture we’re told what Satan really does at these times: he like a roaring lion, walketh about, seeking whom he may devour (1 Pet 5:8).
 Satan neglects to tell God that he walks about the earth with malicious and deadly intent, that is, to destroy human beings wherever and whenever and however he can.
 But God wasn’t fooled of course and, at first glance, appears to pass over the lie by bringing attention to Job.
-“Have you considered my servant Job?
-There is no one like him on the earth, a blameless and upright man who fears God and turns away from evil” (Job 1:8).
+And the Lord said unto Satan, Hast thou considered my servant Job, that there is none like him in the earth, a perfect and an upright man, one that feareth God, and escheweth evil?”
+(Job 1:8).
 But it is likely that God is challenging and mocking Satan by saying that for all his efforts and malice, Satan has either failed in his attempts to cause Job to sin, or missed him, a man so godly that there was none like him in the earth.

 Satan was stung by this mocking challenge, this boasting about the righteousness of a mere human being – a fallen creature at that – and he replies with his own challenge to God, and his own boast, that Job is only godly because God protects him; and that if God were to allow Job to suffer the loss of everything he held dear, he would curse God to his face (Job 1:11).
-So God hands Job over to Satan, saying: “Very well, all that he has is in your power; only do not stretch forth your hand against him” (Job 1:12).
+So God hands Job over to Satan, saying: Behold, all that he hath is in thy power; only upon himself put not forth thine hand” (Job 1:12).

 Déjà vu?